Tommen Baratheon: Character description

 Prince Tommen Baratheon is the younger brother of Joffrey and Princess Myrcella and is second in line for the throne.
-Tommen is Queen Cersei Lannister's youngest son and, like his siblings, he is also the son of Cersei's brother Jaime Lannister, but he is unaware of this, as he believes Robert Baratheon to be his father.
+Tommen is Queen Cersei Lannister's youngest child and, like his siblings, he is also the son of Cersei's twin brother Jaime Lannister, but he is unaware of this, as he believes Robert Baratheon to be his father.
 Tommen is described as handsome and sweet-natured but weak-willed.
 Many characters in the narrative believe he would make a better, and more pliant, king than his brother Joffrey.
-He loves his kittens, and keeps several in both the novels and television show.
+He loves his kittens, and keeps several in both the novels and the television show.
 Tommen is seven years old at the beginning of A Game of Thrones (1996).

 Tommen Baratheon is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as his mother Cersei Lannister, his uncle Tyrion Lannister, and Sansa Stark.
 Tommen is mostly a background character in the novels.